mamiksik/knowledge-engeneering-2024/readme.md

 4. Add new function to the main script (`main.py`) and call the function created in step 3, passing necessary parameters and possible saving the result to file.
 Make sure the function is decorated with `@cli_app.command()`
 5. Use click to add optional parameters to the function

+# NEXT STEPS
+Install local Graphdb (https://graphdb.ontotext.com) We will need it later.